At the Dawn Chorus Group, our vision is to create a world where good ideas flourish in communities.

 Prior to her role as a Data Scientist, Luisa served as Deputy Director of Budgets for the Office of the Manhattan Borough President where she administered three grant programs, including the Capital Funding Grant that annually awards millions of dollars to schools, cultural institutions, and social service organizations.
 She co-founded The Fairy Godsister, Inc., a mentoring and leadership program that paired young women, ages 16-24, with professional women in their respective fields of interest.
 Luisa also served as an Associate at Cities for Financial Empowerment Fund, where she partnered with banking institutions to design safe and affordable financial products.

-The PubTrawlr team focuses on how to best make scientific information more accessible to researchers, educators, and the public at large.
+The PubTrawlr team focuses on how to make the best scientific information more accessible to researchers, educators, and the public at large.
 We strongly believe that science is a public good, and our team helps to streamline how we share and message this with people and institutions.

 Steve Boerner Buisness Development Officer